So, curious person, we meet again. If you don't see the answer to your questions here, you can contact me!

 Q: Can I write about you and show your art on my blog?

 A: Yes, and there's nothing more gratifying!
 It's fine with me as long as you ASK, and give me a head's up first.
 Then send me a link when it's live!
-There's nothing more exciting than seeing another person talk about your art, but nothing more sad than discovering a blog post about it that is several years old.
+There's nothing more exciting than seeing another person talk about your art, but nothing more sad than discovering a blog post about it that is several years old and you never knew existed.

 Q: Your head must be an... interesting place to live.
 What inspires all this?